| This is the 201st story of Our Life Logs |

 But I knew I was lying to myself.
 I had no idea if I would ever see them again.

-In another city, in another bar, I met an attorney who filed my divorce said he’d married me once it was finalized with the condition I could never bring another man’s child into his home.
+In another city, in another bar, I met an attorney who filed my divorce said he’d marry me once it was finalized with the condition I could never bring another man’s child into his home.
 I agreed because I thought time and love would change his mind.
 The only thing that changed over time was that his hits got harder and the rapes became more painful.
 I left him one weekend when he was away at a work conference, but this time, I took furniture and clothes with me.

 I drove straight to Georgetown, to the house I left five years ago, only to find it empty and leaning to one side like a sapling bent over from a hard wind.
 I had no phone number for Gil and I couldn’t find him in the phone book.
 I had no family to ask for help so I walked away, feeling shattered and twisted like an old lady, 33 years old and nothing to show for it.

 Like so many other horrors in my life, I pushed down the feelings and drove away from Georgetown on I-95, determined to get my life in shape so I could find my children.
 But again, I knew I was lying to myself.